Stonehenge Aotearoa

-Stonehenge Aotearoa, is a practical, open-sky observatory inspired by and built on a similar scale to the famous Stonehenge in England.
+Stonehenge Aotearoa, is one of the largest astronomical installations in New Zealand, an open-sky observatory inspired by and built on a similar scale to the famous Stonehenge in England.
 The henge is a modern adaptation, inspired by the many stone circles and henges scattered around the world.
 Stonehenge Aotearoa is designed specifically for its location in Wairarapa region of New Zealand's North Island.

-Astronomer Richard Hall wanted to create an astronomical park and a learning centre for astronomy, geology and sciences in a dark sky site.
-He founded The Phoenix Astronomy Society who first built two observatories and equipped them with telescopes.
-The society applied to the Science and Technology Promotion Fund of the Ministry of Research, Science and Technology (MORST), which was administered by the Royal Society of New Zealand to build the henge.
-The purpose of the grant was to interest people in science who normally would not be interested.
-It was a community project for the Phoenix Astronomical Society.
-Thousands of hours of volunteering by around 150 members of the Phoenix Astronomical Society made the construction possible.
+Following the closure of the US Naval Observatory’s Black Birch station in the mid‑1990s, some of the site’s equipment — including the observatory dome — was transferred to New Zealand astronomer Gordon Hudson and the newly formed The Phoenix Astronomical Society (TPAS).
+These assets, together with government funding and volunteer labour organised by TPAS, supported the construction of Stonehenge Aotearoa, completed in 2005 as a non-profit educational astronomical facility.

+A government grant from MoRST, administered by the Royal Society of New Zealand’s Science & Technology Promotion Fund, supported the construction of Stonehenge Aotearoa, supplementing the significant volunteer time of approximately 150 society members.

 The henge, built over 2 years, was opened on 12 February 2005 by Nobel Laureate Professor Alan MacDiarmid.